Skip to Content

 Oakville Public Library is committed to an ongoing journey of learning and allyship to support Indigenous voices and lived experiences, promoting reconciliation within Oakville.

-The Indigenous Knowledge Guide Program at OPL plays a crucial role in promoting cultural understanding and strengthening community connections.
+The Indigenous Knowledge Guide Initiative at OPL plays a crucial role in promoting cultural understanding and strengthening community connections.
 The Guide will share knowledge through various programs and events, including talking circles where participants can learn about Indigenous cultures, protocols, and traditions in a collaborative, respectful, and culturally safe environment.

 These efforts align with Oakville Public Library’s mission of bringing together people, information, and ideas to enrich lives and build healthy communities.